Chris Maumalanga: Professional career

 As a rookie, replacing an injured Coleman Rudolph, Maumalanga recorded five tackles against the Dallas Cowboys.
 He finished the season with seven total tackles, one forced fumble and one pass defensed.

 In 1995 with the Arizona Cardinals he played in six games recording one tackle.
 In 1996, he played in one game.

 In 1997, he spent time with the Kansas City Chiefs, St. Louis Rams and Chicago Bears.
 In 1999, he spent time with the Cleveland Browns.
 In 2000, also spent time on the off-season roster of the Oakland Raiders.

 In 2000, he also played in the Arena Football League as an offensive lineman as well as a defensive lineman for both the Buffalo Destroyers and Houston ThunderBears.
 In his lone AFL season, he recorded eight tackles, one sack and two pass break-ups.

 In 2001, he played for the New York/New Jersey Hitmen.
 For the league's lone season, he recorded 37 total tackles and four sacks.

 Coaching career

 Maumalanga also coached at Cathedral High School in Los Angeles.

 Personal life

 Growing up, Maumalanga was a member of a street gang.
 In June, 1995 during training camp, he knocked out linebacker, Mitch Davis, and had to be pulled off of him by two fellow linebackers, Pete Shufelt and Jessie Armstead.
 Not long after, Maumalanga got into a fight with future Hall of Fame defensive end Michael Strahan.

 He has four children, Olivia, Matthew, Christian and Ana Elizabeth.

 His cousin, Stephen Paea, was a second-round pick by the Chicago Bears as a defensive tackle and played seven seasons with the NFL.
+His nephew, Jay Toia, plays in the NFL for the Dallas Cowboys.

 Maumalanga founded the Tongan American Youth Foundation.
 He also coaches at Football University.